Shell-less chick embryo culture: Early history

-The earliest example of a formal study removing chick embryo cultures from their shells to study was Aristotle in his work "History of Animals" in the fourth century BC, who would observe and dissect chick embryos at different development stages, noting, among other things, the formation of the heart and other organs at specific time intervals after conception.
-Although Aristotle did not focus on growing chick embryo cultures outside of the egg, this work is one the first systemic and formal studies on chick embryo cultures in a shell-less setting at different development stages, as well as one of the first formal studies on embryology and animal development in general.
+The earliest example of a formal study removing chick embryo cultures from their shells to study was Aristotle in his work History of Animals in the fourth century BC, who would observe and dissect chick embryos at different development stages, noting, among other things, the formation of the heart and other organs at specific time intervals after conception.
+Although Aristotle did not focus on growing chick embryo cultures outside of the egg, this work is one of the first systemic and formal studies on chick embryo cultures in a shell-less setting at different development stages, as well as one of the first formal studies on embryology and animal development in general.

 In the 17th century, William Harvey conducted extensive studies on embryology, particularly on chick embryos.
-Using the process of "epigenesis," he observed and documented the stages of chick embryo development.
+Using the process of epigenesis, he observed and documented the stages of chick embryo development.
 Although he did not culture embryos in vitro, he opened eggs at various stages to observe development and drew conclusions about the circulation of blood and organ formation.
 His work On the Generation of Animals, published in 1651, details his studies on the development of chick embryos, including his ideas on epigenesis and the circulation of blood.

 Marcello Malpighi an Italian anatomist, was one of the first scientists to use a microscope to study chick embryos.
 His 1672 work On the Formation of the Chick in the Egg detailed the early stages of chick development, which he documented through a series of highly detailed illustrations.
 His observations were not of shell-less embryos per se, but they represented some of the earliest systematic investigations into chick embryology.
 He illustrated and documented stages of chick embryo development using microscopy, one of the first applications of this tool in embryology.